“You can’t be serious” Ashlei asked.

 “You monsters.
 You tricked me, you lied to me.”
 Kile said.

 “I’m sorry Kile believe me.
 I don’t want to do this.
 We have no choice.
 The machine you’ve built is brilliant.
 It will do exactly what you want it too.
 Unfortunately the Kardons are counting on that.
 They’ll use the portal you create to escape to the world above and destroy it.”

 “Is that the best you can do?”
 Mascia said in disgust.

-Denika quickly knocked Masica out with a harmless spell before he could even finish.
+Denika in response quickly knocked Mascia out with a harmless spell.